Cycle classes on the moduli of K3 surfaces in positive characteristic

 By Lemma \ref{DegreelemmaD} we have $\deg(\pi_{w_{m+j+1}})=p^{2j-2}+\cdots+p^{j}+p^{j-2}+\cdots+1$.
 Using the factorization $p^{2j-2}+\cdots+p^{j}+p^{j-2}+\cdots+1=(p^{j}+1)(p^{j-2}+p^{j-2}+\cdots+1)$ and iterating we get the formula.
 Again the polynomiality is most easily verified by explicit computation. \end{proof} \end{theorem} \begin{remark} This time formula iii) can be rewritten

-\end{remark} \begin{remark} It is not unreasonable to conjecture that the $\Vc_{w_k}$ are complete for $k\geq 3$.
+\end{remark} \begin{remark} It is not unreasonable to conjecture that the $\Vc_{w_k}$ are complete in the (open) moduli space. for $k\geq 3$.
 Moreover, the class $\lambda_1$ is conjectured to be ample on the moduli space.
 In characteristic $0$ this follows from Baily-Borel.
-If this is true then the open strata $\cV_{w_{k}}$ for $k\geq 3$ are affine. \end{remark} \end{subsubsection} \end{section} \begin{section}{Applications}

-We shall now discuss two applications both pertaining to the even case. \begin{subsection}{(Quasi-)Elliptic fibrations with a section}
+[Recently this has been proved also in positive characteristic under mild conditions by Maulik \cite{M12} and Madapusi Pera \cite{MP12,MP13}.]
+If this is true then the open strata $\sV_{w_{k}}$ for $k\geq 3$ are affine. \end{remark} \end{subsubsection} \end{section} \begin{section}{Applications} We shall now discuss two applications both pertaining to the even case. \begin{subsection}{(Quasi-)Elliptic fibrations with a section}